Directly to the content

 What does nutrient density mean?

-Example: 100 grams of kale only contains around 49 calories, but large amounts of vitamin C, vitamin K, calcium and antioxidants.
-In comparison, 100 grams of white bread provides around 265 calories, but significantly fewer micronutrients.
-Kale therefore has a higher nutrient density.
+Example: 100 grams of kale contain only about 49 calories, but large amounts of vitamin C, vitamin K, calcium and AntioxidantsIn comparison, 100 grams of white bread provide about 265 calories, but significantly fewer micronutrients.
+Kale, therefore, has a higher nutrient density.

 Nutrient density is an essential concept for a healthy diet because it helps you:

-• Reduce inflammatory processes in the body
+• Inflammatory processes to reduce in the body

-How many micronutrients do people really need?
+How many micronutrients does a person really need?

 Vitamin C